0xdomyz/dwopt/README.rst

 |run|_ method to run sql script file.
 One could then replace ``:`` marked parameters via mappings supplied to the method.

+Colon syntax is to be depreciated.
+A future version will use jinja2 syntax across the board.

 .. code-block:: python

     from dwopt import pg, make_test_tbl